sanskarfc/streaks/README.md

 - **Intuitive Interface**: Streaks offers a clean and user-friendly interface, making it easy for you to create and track your habits effortlessly.

-- **Customizable Habits**: Tailor your habits to your specific goals with customizable parameters, such as frequency, duration, or any other criteria that matter to you.
+- **Customizable Habits**: Tailor your habits to your specific goals.

 - **Visual Progress Tracking**: Track your daily progress with visually appealing streaks that motivate and inspire you to stay consistent.

-- **Reminders and Notifications**: Set up reminders and receive notifications to help you stay on track and build a routine that lasts.

-- **Insights and Analytics**: Gain valuable insights into your habits and identify patterns with detailed analytics, empowering you to make informed decisions about your goals.
+- **The Wall**: Gain valuable insights into how everyone else uses streaks, empowering you to make informed decisions about your goals.

 - **Secure and Private**: Your data is important.
 Streaks prioritizes security and privacy to ensure your information is safe and confidential.
+If you wish to share your data on the wall for everyone to see, you can mark your streaks to be public.

 ## Getting Started